hitbc/deSAMBA/README.md

 [read.fastq] can be long noisy reads(error rate < 25%) or short NGS reads.

 ## Run analysis
+The analyzer output result in taxonomy tree format.
+We provide two modes to analysis the results.
+One is analysising by base number.
+The analyzer counts all base pairs in each taxonomy, then divide it by total mapped base number.
+The other is by read number.
+The analyzer counts all read, the divide by total read number(include unmapped reads).
 ```
 ./download taxnomy #download node.dmp
 #analysis (by base pair number)